 - Requests from users with high product knowledge.

-- Logical dependencies of needs and requirements.
+- Logical dependencies between user needs and business requirements.

 - Requests from key stakeholders.